 It was determined by USACE that the Emergency Action was the most practicable alternative compared to No Action, because it met the overall purpose and need of the project.
-However, it is understood there are still major adverse impacts to wetlands and Waters of the U.S. resulting from the Emergency Action.
+However, it is understood there were adverse impacts to wetlands and Waters of the U.S. resulting from the Emergency Action.